intrinio/intrinio-realtime-node-sdk/README.md

 #### Level 1 - Price Update

-NOTE: Null values some fields denote no change from previous value.
+NOTE: Null values for some fields denote no change from previous value.

 ```javascript
 { last_updated: "2018-10-29 23:08:02.277Z",